 Lisa TicknerHonorary Professor (Visiting Professor 2007-14)

 In 1996-7 she gave the Paul Mellon Lectures in British Art at the National Gallery, London, and at the Yale Center for British Art in New Haven, Connecticut.
 She has lectured widely in Europe, Australia and the USA and held visiting fellowships at Northwestern University, the Yale Center for British Art, and the Sterling and Francine Clark Institute in Massachusetts.
-She has served on the Humanities Research Board (now the Arts and Humanities Research Council), the British National Committee of the Comité International d’Histoire de l’Art, the Advisory Council and Publications Committee of the Paul Mellon Centre, and is currently a member of the Blue Plaques Panel of English Heritage.
+She has served on the Humanities Research Board (now the Arts and Humanities Research Council), the British National Committee of the Comité International d’Histoire de l’Art, the Advisory Council and Publications Committee of the Paul Mellon Centre, and the Blue Plaques Panel of English Heritage.
 Lisa Tickner was elected a Fellow of the British Academy in 2008, and has been a Trustee of the Art Fund since 2010.

 - The London art world in the 1960s